dhimasarista/codedhims/README.md

 Passionate about **Software Engineering**.
 With a focus on building scalable and performant systems. where concurrency meets caffeine, bytecode brew resilience.

 ## ☕ Proficiencies | Java | PHP | ...
-Proven in years to build robust systems, this technology has consistently powered mission-critical applications across industries, enabling organizations to achieve reliability, scalability, and security at every level of operation.
-Its longevity in the market reflects not only technical maturity but also a strong ecosystem of tools, frameworks, and community support that continue to evolve with modern business needs.
+Proven over the years to deliver robust systems that ensure stability, scalability, and security in every industry.

 #### ⛔ Avoided in Development
 - 🐭 : over-minimalist, boilerplate